balena-io/debugging-masterclass/README.md

     was called `openvpn-resin.service`, but the method for inspecting and dealing with the service is the same.
-* `balena.service` - The balenaEngine service, the modified Docker daemon fork that allows the management and running of application service images, containers, volumes and networking.
+* `balena.service` - The balenaEngine service, the modified Docker daemon fork that allows the management and running of service images, containers, volumes and networking.
-* `balena-supervisor.service` - The balena Supervisor service, responsible for
+* `balena-supervisor.service` - The {{ $names.company.short }} Supervisor service,
-    the management of applications, including downloading updates for and self-healing (via monitoring) of those applications, variables (application/ device/fleet) and exposure of these services to applications via an endpoint.
+    responsible for the management of releases, including downloading updates of the app and self-healing (via monitoring), variables (fleet/device), and exposure of these services to containers via an API endpoint.
-* `dbus.service` - The DBus daemon socket can be used by applications by applying the `io.balena.features.dbus` label, which exposes it in-container.
-    This allows applications to control several host OS features, including the Network Manager.
+* `dbus.service` - The DBus daemon socket can be used by services if the `io.balena.features.dbus` label is applied.
+This exposes the DBus daemon socket in the container which allows the service to control several host OS features, including the Network Manager.

 Additionally, there are some utility services that, whilst not required for a barebones operation, are also useful: